 - Patients with a BMI over 35

-- Elderly patients that have a high risk of infection
+- Elderly patients who have a high risk of infection

-- Patients that are unwilling to undergo a permanent procedure
+- Patients who are unwilling to undergo a permanent procedure

 The Pros and Cons

 The benefits of the gastric band include simplicity and the fact that the bariatric surgery is reversible.
 There is no cutting or removal of tissue of any kind.